-The Reference State for the Mountain Loam (oak) ecological site was determined by study of relic areas that have been protected from altered disturbance regimes and are considered to be representative of the historic climax plant community.
+The reference state for the mountain loam (oak) site was determined by study of relic areas that have been protected from altered disturbance regimes and are considered to be representative of the historic climax plant community.
 Literature reviews, trends in plant community dynamics, and historical accounts are also considered.

-State 1, the reference state, represents the historic plant communities of the mountain gravelly loam (oak) site and the naturally occurring dynamics associated with those communities.
+State 1, the reference state, represents the historic plant communities of the mountain loam (oak) site and the naturally occurring dynamics associated with those communities.
 This state includes all known biotic communities that would exist under natural disturbance regimes and current climatic conditions.
-The dominant overstory species is Gambel oak (Quercus gambelii) with the understory dominated by the perennial bunchgrasses and Slender wheatgrass (Elymus trachycaulus).
-The plant communities in State 1 are naturally resistant to disturbance and resilient following disturbance due to favorable amounts of precipitation and the ability of Gambel oak to resprout following disturbance.
+The dominant overstory species is Gambel oak (Quercus gambelii) with the understory dominated by the perennial bunchgrasses Slender wheatgrass (Elymus trachycaulus) and/or Bluebunch wheatgrass (Elymus spicata).
+The plant communities in state 1 are naturally resistant to disturbance and resilient following disturbance due to favorable amounts of precipitation and the ability of Gambel oak to resprout following disturbance.
 Wildfire is the predominant disturbance affecting ecological processes and is the primary factor driving plant community change in this state.
-The common fire return interval is 35 to 100 years and plant recovery following a wildfire is rapid, often with Gambel oak resprouting within the same growing season.
+The common fire return interval is 35-100 years and plant recovery following a wildfire is rapid, often with Gambel oak resprouting within the same growing season.